jpitts/eth-community-discussions/proposals_to_merge_eth1_and_eth2_early.md

 > Unfortunately we're now in full-on hash war blustering mode so you can no longer trust anything anyone says.
 >
-> I don't think anyone ever made promises about giving miners time to transition.
+> Edmund Edgar: I don't think anyone ever made promises about giving miners time to transition.
 Previously it sounded like it would be technically ambitious to get it done this year but maybe just possible.
 Then the other day /u/vbuterin dropped a simpler design that could be done faster, with the implication that if the miners fucked around over EIP1559 they'd quickly be fired.
 I've long been baffled that we're bathing in drama fighting predictable opposition from the miners over 1559 rather than just getting on with the merge so it doesn't matter what the miners think, but hopefully somebody involved knows what they're doing.
 >
-> > The simpler design wasn't something that we knew about but decided not to do until now we decided we do want to do it.
+> > Vitalik Buterin: The simpler design wasn't something that we knew about but decided not to do until now we decided we do want to do it.
 Rather, we (Danny and myself) literally came up with the simpler design within the last week.
 Sometimes even simple ideas really are very hard to come up with but then when you get pulled into a different mindset a new idea suddenly becomes very clear and obvious; such things happen in protocol research all the time.
 As another example, theoretically nothing was stopping us from converging on optimistic rollups back in 2016, as all the ideas (shadow chains, stateless clients) were already there at the time.

+## Mar 14, 2021

+[EIP 3368 - Block Reward Increase /w Decay for next two years](https://ethereum-magicians.org/t/eip-3368-block-reward-increase-w-decay-for-next-two-years/5550/63) - EthMagicians discussion, Mar 14, 2021 comment by Jimmy Thommes

+> ...
+> Now that I’ve addressed many of the ad hominem or general attacks against miners, I hope I can address the miner concerns as they relate to ETH which are as follows:
+>
+> 1. The change in rewards is too stark, too quickly. ...
+> 2. The risk for 51% attack is real, and Ethereum has a lot of enemies right now. ...
+> 3. Raising the BR to 3 and tapering is still in line with minimum viable issuance policy (MVP). ...
+> 4. ...
+It is absolutely dangerous to rush a massive security consensus change on the 2nd largest blockchain in the world because of political reasons. ...